herrfeder/gnuradio_graphs/instructions.md

 ## Overview

   * `usrp_graphs` contains only flowgraph files that works with GnuRadio Versions below 3.8
     * it's intended to use them with gnuradio-companion on the Ettus USRP E312 itself
+  * `host_graphs` contains flowgraph files for running on host with GnuRadio Versions above 3.8
+  * `python` contains several snippets and attemps for reading ZMQ/UDP Interfaces

 ## Gnuradio and USRP E312